 What I liked

 The Big Baffle is also extremely comfortable.
-The material cut is mostly relaxed in shape and leaves little bit of space underneath, allowing for a fleece and light weight base layer to be worn underneath without becoming snug.
-It does tuck in a little around the waist to help block out drafts, and provide a more flattering look, however.
-The shoulders have extra enough to allow for a full range of motion, and the materials are exceptionally smooth and soft against the skin, making it feel relatively friction free.
+The material cut is mostly relaxed in shape and leaves little bit of space underneath, allowing for a fleece and lightweight base layer to be worn underneath without becoming snug.
+It does tuck in a little around the waist to help block out drafts and provide a slightly more flattering look.
+The shoulders have enough extra room to allow for a full range of motion, and the materials are exceptionally smooth and soft against the skin, making it feel relatively friction free.
 Even the hood feels great as it is lined with a soft micro fleece lining around the face and neck.
 It fits a little loose, but as a result never feels trapping or restrictive, and can easily accommodate a thick beanie or other headgear.

 I really found myself appreciating the smaller features of the jacket like the soft fleece inner cuffs, the elongated length in the rear which blocks out breezes when crouching or bending over, and the thick baffles over the hand pockets that help prevent cold hands when hiking in windy weather.
 The inner chest pocket is great for storing phones and cameras too, which can help keep the batteries warm and functioning in the cold.

 Aside from a single hang up with the main chest zipper as it ate a stray string leftover from manufacturing, I’m yet to have and real binds or hangs from the zippers.
 The main zipper in particular is reinforced with a stiff nylon backing that not only holds the zipper on track but also prevents the soft lining material from getting caught up on it.
 It’s a small detail but really makes a difference when working with cold hands and trying to vent while hiking.